Red Wine (2013 film): Plot

 After gathering clear and concrete evidence, Ratheesh formally arrests the bank manager Venugopal, the regional head Philipose Koshy and their henchman Shibumon.
-On questioning them, they admit and confess their crimes that they were behind it and also that Ramesh was the murderer.
+On questioning them, they admit and confess their crimes that they were behind it and also that Ramesh was the murderer as they made Ramesh to commit the crime in order to close his loan which he was unable to pay.
 The commissioner asks Ratheesh to speed up the investigation since it was an unusual murder case and that he is having a lot of pressure from the top brasses in the police department.
-On questioning Philipose and Venu again, Ratheesh found out that Dr Paul Alexander, who is a rich businessman is also involved in the act under the pretext of a charitable trust named Karunya Charitable Trust.
+On questioning Philipose and Venu again, Ratheesh finds out that Dr Paul Alexander, who is a rich businessman is also involved in the act under the pretext of a charitable trust named Karunya Charitable Trust.
 Ratheesh later arrests Paul from the Baby Memorial Hospital at Calicut where he was undergoing treatment.

 Ratheesh and his police team had properly planned to nab Ramesh to produce him in the court along with the other culprits the next day.
 That night, Ramesh reached his residence.
-Then quickly the police team who were hiding nearby jumped out from nowhere and began chasing him.
-While chasing Ramesh, he gets hit by a passing truck, thrown onto a passing car and dies.
-Finally, Ratheesh goes to the mortuary to see Ramesh's frozen corpse for the last time.
-While coming out of the mortuary, he find's Ramesh's wife Deepthi and their infant sitting inside an autorickshaw.
+Then quickly the police team led by SI Rafi who were hiding nearby jumped out from nowhere and began chasing him.
+While running from the police, Ramesh gets hit by a passing truck, thrown onto a passing car and dies on the spot.
+Finally, Ratheesh goes to the mortuary to see Ramesh's corpse.
+While coming out of the mortuary, he find's Deepthi and their infant sitting inside an autorickshaw.
 The movie ends as Ratheesh leaves in his jeep, speechless with a heavy heart.
 In the final credits scene, Ratheesh is seen spending his time at a lonely seashore.

+In a deleted climax scene, it was shown that Ratheesh met and spoke to the souls of Anoop and Ramesh at the beach, where both the souls thanked him for finding out the real truth and also for knowing about how both of their lives came to a drastic end.
+Anoop's soul also tells him that there is neither friend nor foe in the eyes of death.